Tian Tian Li: Lu Rou Fan in Ximending neighborhood of Taipei, Taiwan

 Lu Rou Fan, Taiwanese braised minced pork over a bowl of rice

-As soon as I ordered the Lu Rou Fan (25 TWD or about $0.81), it was placed in front of me.
+As soon as I ordered the Lu Rou Fan (25 TWD or about $0.81), the bowl was in front of me.
 It was the fastest I have ever received food after placing an order.

-For something so simple, and cheap, I was surprised just how delicious the braised pork was.
+For something so simple and cheap, the braised pork was unexpectedly delicious.

-The pork had a sweet flavor to it, most likely from being seasoned with star anise.
+The pork had a sweet flavor, likely from star anise or Chinese Five Spice.

 Mixed in with the pork was a salty sauce, which might have been just soy sauce.
 The combination of the braised pork and sauce was a perfect balance of sweet and savory.

 I enjoyed mixing each grain of white rice with the fatty pork and sauce.
-So simple and delicious without breaking the bank.
+It was so simple yet delicious without breaking the bank.

 Lu Rou Fan with Fried Egg